rdmolony/rdmolony.github.io/_posts/2023-11-16-stationmanager.md

 Now for some heftier changes.

-Here's something that wasn't obvious to me at first -
+"Sensor readings" are stored in one database, "sensor metadata" in another and the data is processed in `Python`.
+The web application needs a database, so why not also use the same database for storing timeseries?

+If all data is stored in one database, then why not ask the database to process readings instead of using `Python`?

-How data is stored can introduce a lot of [**accidental complexity**](https://en.wikipedia.org/wiki/No_Silver_Bullet) to a system.
+How data is stored can introduce a lot of [**accidental complexity**](https://en.wikipedia.org/wiki/No_Silver_Bullet)!

 Let's say we have two database tables corresponding to two different loggers ...